TharinduDR/TransQuest/README.md

 ```

 ## Minimal Start
-Once TransQuest is properly installed you can train your own models using the following scripts easily.
+Once TransQuest is properly installed you can train your own models using the following scripts.
+For more information, please refer the "Run the examples" section.

 ### TransQuest Model
 ```bash